Jesus' Son (short story collection): Influences

 Denis Johnson cited Isaac Babel's Red Cavalry as an important influence, saying dismissively that the collection was "a rip-off of Isaac Babel's Red Cavalry" in an interview with New Yorker fiction editor Deborah Treisman.

 Film adaptation

 In 1999, the book was adapted into a film of the same name starring Billy Crudup, Samantha Morton, Denis Leary, Jack Black, Dennis Hopper and Holly Hunter.
 It was directed by Alison Maclean.
 The film was well received by critics but had limited distribution and earned only $1.3 million.
-It represents a rare attempt at turning a collection of short stories into a single, feature-length film.
 Johnson appears in the film briefly, playing the role of a man stabbed in the eye by his wife.